The World Breaking Open, rather than falling apart: how are you contributing?

 I am currently participating in an eight week guided journey integrating contemplation and action.
 I find myself at times wondering when to speak up.
 At a dinner party recently I challenged a label of a certain nationality based on the person’s interaction with one person, and asked for a definition of a negative label someone else used.
 What might this look like for you?

 Active on social media for my business, I find it challenging to determine when and how to speak up and stand up for what I believe to be “right” (best for the common good) when people are posting disrespectful comments.
 And it can impact my hopefulness.
 I monitor how much time and attention I give to reading or listening to “rants” and the news.
 I access diverse news sources to avoid being taken in by “skewed” (distorted, misrepresented) news.
 “Every story has 3 sides to it-yours, mine and the facts.”
-Foster Meharny Russell How are you determining when and how to speak and stand up?
+Foster Meharny Russell How are you determining when and how to speak and stand up, what media to take in?

 Whether you choose to be involved in Fr.
 John Dear’s Campaign Nonviolence or anything else that will contribute to our world breaking open rather than falling apart, I invite you to take action.